Catholic Bishops Vote To Authorize Third-Party System For Reporting Abuse Allegations

 “It’s these bishops who are just corrupt to the core.
 They are now going to argue today about reporting crimes.
 They still want to police themselves,” said former priest Robert Hoatson.

-Just last week, Baltimore’s Archbishop Lori acknowledged a mistake in not revealing $7,500 in gifts he received from then-West Virginia Bishop Michael Bransfield, after a Washington Post reported surfaced.
+Just last week, Baltimore’s Archbishop Lori acknowledged a mistake in not revealing $7,500 in gifts he received from then-West Virginia Bishop Michael Bransfield after a Washington Post report surfaced.

 Bransfield spent church money on chartered flights, $182,000 on fresh flowers, and $1,000 a month on liquor.